isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void g(unique_ptr<int>);  // can only accept ints for which you want to transfer ownership void g(shared_ptr<int>);  // can only accept ints for which you are willing to share ownership

-    void h(const unique_ptr<int>&);  // doesn’t change ownership, but requires a particular ownership of the caller.
+    void h(const unique_ptr<int>&);  // doesn't change ownership, but requires a particular ownership of the caller.

     void h(int&);             // accepts any int